edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-12-20-learning-research-2017.md

 author:
   name: Corey Bleich
 image: blog/2017/2017-11-27-learning-research-2017.jpg
-excerpt: What we learned about the brain and training.
+excerpt: What we learned about the brain and training in 2017, and how to apply it to your employee learning programs.
 related: false
 ---